|Nutrition Facts (per serving)|

 The word sbiten is from the Russian verb sbit, which means to beat and refers to the herbs and spices being pounded in a mortar.
 Some add red wine or vodka or brandy to the basic ingredients to make this a potent potable.

 There are many recipes for sbiten.
 The jam proportion in this recipe is higher than the honey, whereas you will find as much as 2 cups of honey in other recipes and only 2 tablespoons of jam.

 Gather the ingredients.

-In a medium saucepan, combine honey, cloves, cinnamon sticks, ginger, blackberry jam, water or wine, nutmeg, mint leaf, if using, and chili peppers, if using.
+In a medium saucepan, combine honey, cloves, cinnamon sticks, ginger, blackberry jam, water or wine, and nutmeg, along with the mint leaves and chili peppers, if using.

 Slowly bring the mixture in the saucepan to a boil over medium heat, stirring frequently until honey and jam completely dissolve.
 Remove from heat.

 Let the sbiten come to room temperature.
 Strain the liquid through cheesecloth, pressing on the solids, and transfer to an airtight container or bottle—a 750 ml bottle should accommodate this amount of sbiten.
 Refrigerate and reheat when serving.

 Another Popular Russian Hot Beverage

 In addition to sbiten, Russians enjoy spiced tea known as pryani chai.
 In the glory days of old Russia, it was served from a gleaming silver samovar, or from a metal version in modest households.
 Today, it can be prepared in a saucepan on the stovetop and the taste is just as delicious.